jrasmusson/swiftui/Dataflow/HowItWorks/README.md

 - @StateObject
 - @EnvironmentObject

-### @ObservedObject
+## @ObservedObject

-- A property wrapper type that subscribes to an observable object and invalidates a view whenever the observable object changes.
+- Blows away and recreates the view entirely whenever there is a change in state.

 Say we have a `struct`